Stronger (Sugababes song): Live performances and other appearances

 The Sugababes performed "Stronger" on 27 August 2002 during an Up Close gig for the launch of Angels with Dirty Faces, organised by Scottish Radio Holdings and the Royal Bank of Scotland.
 They performed the single on 5 October 2002 at the University of Leeds.
 The trio played "Stronger", along with many of their other songs, at the Edinburgh Corn Exchange on 18 August 2004.
 The song was performed by the band at the Edinburgh 50,000 – The Final Push concert in July 2005, which was part of the Live 8 concert series to persuade G8 leaders to increase the assistance of poverty in Africa.
 The performance received mixed reviews from critics, who considered it weak.
 "Stronger" was included in the set list for the group's 2004 tour in support of their album Three.
 In October 2006, the Sugababes performed it as part of an acoustic set with "Shape" at the 100 Club on Oxford Street, to promote the release of their greatest hits album, Overloaded: The Singles Collection.

 "Stronger" appeared in the set list for the group's Overloaded tour, in which the performances were accompanied by footage of their Comic Relief trip to Africa.
 The band performed the song in December 2007 in Glasgow, Scotland, as part of an acoustic gig.
 The single also appeared on the set list for their 2008 Change Tour, in support of their fifth studio album Change.
 The Journals Kat Keogh wrote that their performance at the Newcastle City Hall "displayed a confident shift from moody pop princesses to sassy Supremes-style harmony".
 The group performed "Stronger" on 27 June 2009 at the Cannock Chase Forrest as part of a 75-minute show, and on 10 July 2009 at County Durham's Riverside Ground along with many of their other singles.
 The fourth line-up of the Sugababes, consisting of Range, Amelle Berrabah and Jade Ewen, performed the song at the London Superclub in March 2010 as part of a gig.

 The English musical theatre actor Lee Mead covered "Stronger" on his album, Lee Mead.
 Alex Fletcher of Digital Spy characterised the cover as "the only tune on the record with the sort of story-telling lyrics that are fitting for Mead's dramatic style", while Michael Quinn from the BBC described it as "more sweetly plaintive" than the Sugababes' version.
-"Stronger" was used in an anti-bullying advertisement that depicts a fifteen-year-old girl with her mouthed stitched up.
+"Stronger" was used in an anti-bullying PSA from Cybermentors that depicts a fifteen-year-old girl with her mouthed stitched up.
 The advertisement was banned from appearing on television, although it was permitted by the Cinema Advertising Association to appear in cinemas across Britain from 19 January 2010.
 The music video for "Stronger" became the subject of media attention in June 2011 after a member of Scotland's SlutWalk movement posted it on the group's website, claiming that it was in encouragement for victims of rape.